GeosGeek/signalscout/README.md

 Signal Scout currently only includes VHF, UHF, and GMRS repeater information.
 Repeaters operating on any other band are not included.

 ## Future Imrpovements
+### Display
 - ~~Display all attributes for each repeater~~
 - ~~Display multiple reapeaters in same location with Leaflet.markerCluster~~
+- Enable users to explore more repeater attributes if desired
+### Data Storage
+- Load repeater data from local files
-- ~~Load GMRS repeater data for VA~~
+  ~~Load GMRS repeater data for multiple states~~
   - Load Ham repeater data for multiple states
+- Standup lightweight database locally
-- Dynamically load more repeater data
+  - Ingest local JSON data
-  - Store multiple state's data in local db for quick display
-  - Make requests to Ham/GMRS APIs as needed when user pans/scrolls/zooms
+### Data Retrieval
+- Fetch data from APIs if not found locally
+  - Fetch only data within user's current map extent
+### Widgets
-- Enable users to see all repeater attributes if desired
+- Enable users to select from variety of basemaps

 ## Features
 - Interactive map with Leaflet.js